Curated by Wayne Martin

-TheGallery provides a national and international public platform for the arts and these projects within the sub-region as we promote the University’s shared passion for excellence in education, industry and the sector.
-The BA (Hons) Costume and Performance Design is a clear example of this as they provide the students with key insights into the industry and develop their skills.
+TheGallery provides a national and international public platform for the arts within the sub-region as we promote the University’s shared passion for excellence in education, industry and the sector.
+The BA (Hons) Costume and Performance Design course is a clear example of this as we provide students with key insights into the industry to develop their skills.

 BA (HONS) COSTUME AND PERFORMANCE DESIGN